leanprover/logic_and_proof_lean3/introduction.rst

 In the seventeenth century, Leibniz proposed the design of a *characteristica universalis*, a universal symbolic language in which one would express any assertion in a precise way, and a *calculus ratiocinatur*, a "calculus of thought" which would express the precise rules of reasoning.
 Leibniz himself took some steps to develop such a language and calculus, but much greater strides were made in the nineteenth century, through the work of Boole, Frege, Peirce, Schroeder, and others.
 Early in the twentieth century, these efforts blossomed into the field of mathematical logic.

-If you consider the examples of proofs in the last section, you will notice that some terms and rules of inference are specific to the subject matter at hand, having to do with numbers, and the properties of being prime, composite, even, odd, and so on.
+If you consider the examples of proofs in the last section, you will notice that some terms and rules of inference are specific to the subject matter at hand, having to do with numbers and the properties of being prime, composite, even, odd, and so on.
 But there are other terms and rules of inference that are not domain specific, such as those related to the words "every," "some," "and," and "if ... then."
 The goal of symbolic logic is to identify these core elements of reasoning and argumentation and explain how they work, as well as to explain how more domain-specific notions are introduced and used.

 To that end, we will introduce symbols for key logical notions, including the following: